Rami-Sabbagh/MoDev/Engine/JoeClass.md

 * Joe: **JoeClass Instance**: The new joe.

 ## Joe:applyKnockback - **Function**
-Knocks back joe, like the blow back gamemode.
+Knocks back joe, as in the blow back gamemode.
 ```lua
 Joe:applyKnockback(x, y)
 ```